-1. First Violation
+First Violation

-The faculty member shall confer with the student regarding the violation of the Academic Integrity Policy.

-In consultation with the specific Program Chair of the college in which the course is offered, the faculty member is to select one or more of the following sanctions:

-- Require that the student repeat any work affected by the violation of the Academic Integrity Policy - Assign the student a lower grade for the assignment (this is not necessarily a grade of zero)
+- 1. The faculty member shall confer with the student regarding the violation of the Academic Integrity Policy. - 2.
+In consultation with the specific Program Chair of the college in which the course is offered, the faculty member is to select one or more of the following sanctions: - Require that the student repeat any work affected by the violation of the Academic Integrity Policy - 4.
+Assign the student a lower grade for the assignment (this is not necessarily a grade of zero) - 5.
 After a sanction is selected, the Program Chair will inform the Dean of the College in which the course is offered in question resides what action was taken.
 Objective evidence of the violation must be submitted to the Dean.
 The Dean shall inform the Assistant Vice President of Academic Affairs who will notify the student in writing that his or her continued enrollment at Wilmington University is provisional; the Assistant Vice President may require the student to complete the course ENG 310 (Research Writing).
-The Assistant Vice President of Student Affairs will receive a copy of the letter.
+The Assistant Vice President of Student Affairs will receive a copy of the letter. - 6.
 The Dean of the College has the discretion to immediately forward any violations directly to an Assistant Vice President or Vice President of Academic Affairs to be considered for review by the Student Discipline Committee.

-2. Second Violation
+Second Violation

-In the event of a second violation related to academic integrity, the Office of Academic Affairs shall inform the Assistant Vice President of Student Affairs and submit materials related to any previous offenses.
-Depending on the nature of the violation, the Assistant Vice President of Student Affairs may temporarily suspend the student from university activities and convene a meeting of the Student Discipline Committee.
+In the event of a second violation related to academic integrity, the Assistant Vice President for Academic Affairs-shall inform the Assistant Vice President of Student Affairs and Dean of Students and submit materials related to any previous offenses.
+Depending on the nature of the violation, the Assistant Vice President of Student Affairs and Dean of Students may temporarily suspend the student from university activities and convene a meeting of the Student Discipline Committee.

-Review of Academic Conduct Violations (Second and Subsequent Violations)
+Review of Academic Conduct Violations; second and subsequent allegation